Dr Debbie Marsden BSc PhD, Equine Behaviour Consultant Contact Details

 Dr Debbie Marsden C.V.
 Summary

-The RCVS required course for Inspectors of Riding Establishments includes training on adequacy of facilities and assessment of the competence of the proprietors of riding establishments and their staff to meet all of the needs of the horses in their care, the selection, training, management and allocation of suitable horses appropriate for their clients’ riding abilities and to provide for their own safety, that of their clients and the general public.
+a) Providing Royal College of Veterinary Surgeons (RCVS) required training for Veterinary Inspectors of Riding Establishmentsand other CPD courses for qualified veterinarians wishing to further specialise in horses, such as the Diagnosis and Treatment of Equine Behaviour Problems and Practical Behaviour and Safe handling of Horses.
+This RCVS required course for Inspectors of Riding Establishments includes training on adequacy of facilities and assessment of the competence of the proprietors and staff to meet the needs of the horses in their care, the selection, training, management and allocation of suitable horses appropriate for their clients’ riding abilities and to provide for their own safety, that of their clients and the general public.

-b) University lecturing and supervising practical thesis projects at all levels (e.g. from HND - MSc) on horse behaviour, specialising in management, training, and safety around horses, including the effects of husbandry and management on equine behaviour, with appointment as External Examiner for MSc Equine Science course at Writtle College, Chelmsford.
+b) University lecturing in the UK and overseas on horse behaviour, providing and supervising practical thesis projects at all levels (HND-MSc-DVM&S), specialising in management, training, and safety around horses, including effects of housing, husbandry and management on equine behaviour, External Examiner for MSc Equine Science course at Writtle College and Validation Panel (2015) for new Equine Science Degrees.

-c) Member of the Royal College of Veterinary Surgeons sub-committee for the Veterinary Inspection of Riding Establishments, serving 6 years.
+c) Royal College of Veterinary Surgeons sub-committee for the Veterinary Inspection of Riding Establishments, serving 6 years.

-d) Research and consultancy work for a number of organisations including the RSPCA, the BHS (British Horse Society), MOD (Household Cavalry, Defence Animal Centre), BBC Watchdog, other TV and film companies and insurance companies, advising on behaviour, management, welfare, safety and training, finding practical solutions to problems in riding schools, livery yards and other stables.
+e) Research and consultancy work for a number of organisations including the RSPCA, the BHS (British Horse Society), MOD (Household Cavalry, Defence Animal Centre), BBC Watchdog, other TV and film companies and major insurance companies, advising on horse behaviour, stable management, safety, training and welfare.
+Feasibility studies and finding practical solutions to problems in commercial establishments.

-f) Speaking at major UK and international scientific and veterinary conferences, BHS Proprietors of Riding Establishments conferences, as well as public speaking to Riding Clubs and all sorts of horsy groups on horse behaviour, management, safety and training.
+g) Speaking at major UK and international scientific and veterinary conferences & equestrian industry meetings including BHS Proprietors of Riding Establishments & RDA Coaching Conferences, and talks to Riding Clubs and all sorts of horsy groups on horse behaviour, management, safety and training.

-g) Over 20 years instructing experience and a lifetime’s practical experience of horses and stable management, including National level competition riding for various owners, bringing on young horses, training and re-schooling ‘difficult’ horses and have worked in all sorts of stables, including for dealers, a racing yard, several riding schools and a trekking centre, in my youth and student days.
+h) A lifetime’s practical experience of horses and stable management, riding (since age 4) from Pony Club teams to National level competition for various owners, eventing, show-jumping and dressage to music, starting ie ‘breaking’ and bringing on young horses, training and re-schooling ‘difficult’ horses, working in all sorts of stables (including for dealers, a racing yard, several riding schools and a trekking centre) in my youth and student days, still riding for fun and judge (dressage and show classes) at local level.

 -------------------------------------------------------------------------------------------------------

 Calm and Relaxed HorseAgitated HorseYou may be interested to know that the MDM Equestrian logo is an equine EEG brainwave pattern going from highly agitated to calm and relaxed.
-Debbie chose this to represent the effect she hopes to have on horses and their owners.
+Debbie chose this to represent the effect she aims to have on horses and their owners!

 All material on this website is protected by copyright and may not be reproduced in any form without permission from Dr Marsden or Michelle Rushen.